AugustinJossa/Slidify-mtcars/README.md

 # Slidify-mtcars

+###Product description

-This is the repo for course project in the data product class on Coursera
+Here is my repo for the slidify presentation in the Data Product class.

+I HAD TROUBLE PUBLISHING IT IN RPUBS, HERE IS THE CODE I USED TO BUILD IT.